code-423n4/2023-01-astaria-findings/data/Sathish9098-G.md

 ##

 ## [GAS-1]  Instead of using operator && on single require  .
 Using double REQUIRE  checks can save more gas.
-After splitting require statement its possible same 8 gas
+After splitting require statement its possible save 8 gas

 BEFORE MIGRATION :